Inference optimization

 Prefix caching speeds up LLM inference by reusing shared prompt KV cache across requests.

-📄️ Prefix-aware routing
+📄️ Inference routing

 📄️ KV cache offloading